Overview

 Entertain us

-Take the kiddies for a ride on the Portarlington Miniature Railway, open the first and third Sunday of every month.
-Seafood lovers will enjoy the Portarlington Mussel Festival, a celebration of the local industry and fun day full of music, local wines, beer and, of course, plenty of mussels.
+Take the kiddies for a ride on the Portarlington Miniature Railway, open every Sunday in summer and the first and third Sunday of the month during winter.
+Seafood lovers will enjoy the Portarlington Mussel Festival in January, a celebration of the local industry and fun day full of music, local wines, beer and, of course, plenty of mussels.
 If you're in town in June, join in the music, dancing and merriment of the National Celtic Festival.